Effective Methods for Better Sleep

 For many, our brains are the annoying bedmate.
 The moment we lie down, our brains start one long run-on sentence.
 “Wanna think about stuff?
 Did you call your mom on her birthday?
 What if it can’t wait ‘til morning?
 Why do birds fly in a “V” shape?
 Did I close my car windows?”

-Not being able to fall asleep is vexing, and lack of sleep can negatively influence our health in tons of ways.
+Not being able to fall asleep is vexing, and lack of sleep or insomnia can negatively influence our health in tons of ways.
 Anxiety, depression, pain, digestion, cognitive function, and many other concerns can arise from poor sleep.
 Being able to fall asleep – and stay asleep – is an ongoing struggle for most of us these days.

 Here are eight simple tips to help with consistent sleep at the end of our busy days.
 It is not only possible, but also probable, if you spend a little time working on your sleep routine.
 Create the perfect sleep, and you will arise renewed, happier, and invigorated!